ProtoLife/daptics-api/pydocmd/graphql_api.md

 ### TokenSent

-Confirming information returned when a verification code was sent to an unverified user.
+Confirming information returned when a confirmation code was sent to an unconfirmed user.

 <table>
 <thead>